fadallar/terraform-azurem-db-mysql-flexible/examples/basic-private-access/README.md

   - Set the default diagnostics settings (All Logs and metric) whith a Log Anamytics workspace as destination --> module "mysql_db"
   - Two SQL Databases --> module "mysql_db"

-  The template does not create the dedicated subnet for the private
+  The template does not create the dedicated subnet for the private access The template does not create the log analytics workspace

-  The template does not create the log analytics workspace
+## Main.tf file content
   Please replace the modules source and version with your relevant information

 ```hcl